jeffpar/pcjs.v1/notes.md

 The advantage of using *nc* is that no "middle man" is required: your terminal window will be connected directly to the virtual serial port.
 And *nc* is included with OS X, whereas *socat* must installed separately (see [http://www.dest-unreach.org/socat/](http://www.dest-unreach.org/socat/)).

+TODO
+===

+- Fix all *class="pc"* in machine XML files.
+- Fix all paths:
+	- /apps/pc -> /apps/pcx86
+	- /devices/pc -> /devices/pcx86
+	- /disks/pc -> /disks/pcx86
+	- etc
+- Should we rename PCJSCLASS back to APPCLASS?
+Yes
+- Remove C1PJSCLASS
+- Look for XML files that still refer to /configs